 - What companies are available for cable service (i.e. Comcast, Verizon, TimeWarner)?

 - Do you have a person I can contact?
 This can be helpful as many times apartment communities have local representatives you can deal with that might make the cable process easier than calling the 1-800 number the rest of the area must call.

 - Does this same company also provide wifi/internet?
-Generally speaking, it is the same company that provides cable that does internet, but not always.
-You might have a choice for example to use Google Fiber for internet and Comcast for Cable.
+Generally speaking, the same company that provides cable will also provide Internet, but not always.
+You might have a choice, for example, to use Google Fiber for the Internet and Comcast for Cable.

 - What kind of Internet/Wi-Fi is available on the property?
 What internet speeds are available?

-- Do you have any packages/deals for new move ins?
-It can’t hurt to ask, there might be a special move ins.
-Usually they bundle internet and cable together to offer a better deal, but check the math, as it might make more sense to buy them separately.
+- Do you have any packages/deals for new move-ins?
+It can’t hurt to ask, there might be special move-in offers.
+Usually, they bundle internet and cable together to offer a better deal, but check the math, as it might make more sense to buy them separately.

 - What is the contract length term?
-Find out the term of contract and what happens if you have to break the cable contract early?
+Find out the term of the contract and what happens if you have to break the cable contract early.

 - How do you disconnect your service if you have to move out?
 Ask about the process when you move out.
 Do you have to return the equipment?
 Can you mail the equipment back in?

 Typically it does, but not always.
 Cable-ready refers to the ability to get a cable to the TV.
 You should ask the cable company if the apartment is also pre-wired for internet (this is referred to as an Internet-ready apartment).
 Most cable companies today offer Internet/wi-fi services.
 Be sure to confirm costs and ask about packages and specials.